RobinsonLifestar/soc-analyst-journey/README.md

 👋 Hello and Welcome!

-This is Robert from Hungary, I'm preparing for a career in cybersecurity, focusing on SOC Analyst & PCI DSS paths.
+This is Robert from Hungary, I'm preparing for a career in cybersecurity, focusing on SOC Analyst.

 ## 🎯 Long-Term Goals
-- Build solid foundations in SOC and PCI DSS topics
+- Build solid foundations in SOC topics
 - Improve analytical thinking and decision making
 - Practice hands-on tools and documentation
 - Build up a strong portfolio over time